Electricity Bill and Feasibility with Solar Power Plant

 4. Transformer and Cable Losses

 There is an additional benefit of consuming the generated electricity before it is supplied to the grid.
-As I mentioned in my previous article “Electricity Bill Analysis”, an item named “Transformer Loss Coefficient” can be reflected on the electricity bill.
+As we mentioned in my previous article “Electricity Bill Analysis”, an item named “Transformer Loss Coefficient” can be reflected on the electricity bill.
 In facilities with separate transformers, even if this item is not available, there will be a loss in the transformer and this loss will be reflected in the bill of the facility.
 If the generated electricity is consumed at the facility instantly, this electricity will not pass through the transformer since it is not supplied to the network.
 Therefore, the loss of the transformer in the load is reduced.
 This reduces the operating cost of the transformer, as well as reducing the maintenance and potential new transformer investment cost by making the transformer less old.
 In addition, some facilities may have a long LV cable between the transformer and the facility.
 If the electricity produced on the roof is consumed immediately, it will not pass through this cable.
 Therefore, the loss in this cable is also reduced.
 Operation, maintenance and investment costs can be reduced.
 As a result, these loss reductions can be an important parameter.
-Although transformer and cable loss reductions are not a big factor in most cases, I still wanted to write.
+Although transformer and cable loss reductions are not a big factor in most cases, we still wanted to write.
 Of course, if an ideal feasibility is desired, these should be taken into account with the above profile coefficient method.

 5. Sale of Surplus